madelinehakala/skin-occlusion-effect-on-microbiome/README.md

-# Comparing the Stool and Jejunal Microbiomes
-IN PROGRESS: Reanalyzing jejunal and stool metagenomic sequencing data using updated approaches to determine whether there is a difference in microbial profiles.
+# Assessing the Accuracy of Published Literature: Does Occlusion Impact the Abdominal Skin Microbiome?
+Reanalyzing metagenomic sequencing data from skin swabs taken above the panniculus and under the panniculus in obese pregnant women.
+The panniculus is a zone of occulision, in which moisture and bacteria are expected to be trapped.
+Edwards et al. concluded that occlusion does significantly change the microbiome, but their analysis utilized outdated analysis pipelines.
 Data: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6521997/

 Workflow:
 1. Download FASTQ files from SRA Explorer
-2. Deinterleave reads
-3. Rename the FASTQ headers to follow required conventions for CutAdapt
-4. Trim primers using CutAdapt
+2. Trim primers using CutAdapt
-5. ASV identification using DADA2
+3. ASV identification using DADA2
-6. Analysis
+6. Diveristy Analysis using PhyloSeq